COVID-19 Vaccine Program

 Get more details about CHOP’s vaccine distribution plans for patients in this age group, and learn what you can do now, including where to find other vaccination sites close to home.

 If your child has received their first or both doses of the Pfizer vaccine at a location other than CHOP, please notify your primary care office.

 Currently, no COVID-19 vaccines have been approved for use in children under the age of 12.
 CHOP is a site for Moderna’s COVID-19 vaccine trial in children.
 We are currently enrolling patients.

 What You Can Do Now

+See if your child is eligible to enroll in a COVID-19 vaccine trial.
 Visit CHOP’s Vaccine Education Center for more detailed information about the COVID-19 vaccine, including recommendations for pregnant or nursing moms.

 Adults Ages 24 and Up

 As a pediatric healthcare institution, CHOP is focusing our patient vaccination program on adolescents and young adults who are best served by a pediatric institution.